 Kayla Jarvis (they/them)

-Kayla has a Bachelor in Arts therapy and is registered with the Psychotherapy and Counselling Federation of Australia (PACFA) as a Certified Practising Counsellor.
+Kayla has a Bachelor in Arts therapy and is registered with the Psychotherapy and Counselling Federation of Australia (PACFA) as a Certified Practising Counsellor and the College of Creative and Experiential Therapies (CCET) as a Creative and Experiential Therapist.

 They are dedicated to creating a compassionate, creative space for healing, self-expression and personal growth.
 Their practice is grounded in the belief that art allows us to access parts of ourselves that words alone cannot always reach.
 And that through imagery, colour, movement, and symbolism, individuals are able to explore emotions, rewrite narratives and discover new pathways forward.